fullmetalbrackets/blog/src/content/blog/oci-free-tier-breakdown.md

 title: Breaking down the free tier of Oracle Cloud Infrastructure
 description: Oracle Cloud Infrastructure, or OCI for short, has a very generous free tier, but I see a lot of people on the oraclecloud and selfhosted subreddits being confused about exactly what's included, so here is a straightforward breakdown of every service and allotment in the free tier.
 pubDate: 2026-01-06
-updatedDate: 2026-06-22 12:00:00
+updatedDate: 2026-08-05 12:00:00
 tags: ['oracle cloud', 'self-hosting']
 related: ['how-to-change-shape-of-an-existing-oracle-cloud-infrastructure-vm-instance', 'expose-plex-tailscale-vps']
 ---

 > [warning] Important!
 >
-> Beginning in **June 2026** the free-tier Ampere A1 limits will be reduced to **2 OPCUs and 12 GB memory** total, across all A1 instances, down from 4 OCPUs and 24 GB memory.
-[The OCI documentation](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) and [free-tier marketing site](https://www.oracle.com/cloud/free/) both show the new limits.
+> Oracle has emailed users of the _**Always-Free Tier**_ (not Pay As You Go) advising that compute limits have been updated and Always-Free resource usage must be reduced to the new limits by **August 18, 2026**, after which they will be terminated if above the new limits.
 >
-> As of June 22, 2026 **it seems this only applies to free tier users** and **Pay As You Go users may still be able to use 4 OCPUs and 24 GB memory for free**.
-See the [Arm Compute Instances section below](#arm-compute-instance) for more details and links to sources for this information.
+> See the [Arm Compute Instances section below](#arm-compute-instance) for more details.

 ## Free what now?